 Deductions and allowances are quite complicated and vary by autonomous region so you will need to consult a local tax specialist for more information.

-Capital Gains Tax (CGT) rates for non-residents selling assets in Spain have changed in recent years.
+Capital Gains Tax (CGT) rates in Spain have changed in recent years.
 The following tables show the present CGT rate (final column to the right), and also give previous tax rates to help clarify the confusion surrounding this topic.
 Most of the websites you will find doing an internet search do not give you the latest, updated tax rate.